 Instructions

-• Put the potatoes and carrots in a large pot, and cover it with water.
+• Put the 1 cup peeled potatoes and 3/4 cup carrots in a large pot, and cover it with water.
 Cook over high heat until it boils for several minutes and potatoes and carrots are tender when poked with a fork, but don’t overcook.
 Drain water and set potatoes and carrots aside.
-While the veggies are cooking (or after the veggies cook), in a large pot, combine the butter and onion over medium heat, while the butter melts, stir often, cooking the onions.
-When onions are soft, add the flour and seasonings and mix well.
-Add the broth and milk.
-Stir until the gravy has thickened.

-• Crack an egg into a bowl and beat it.
+• Crack an egg into a small bowl and beat it.
 Brush the beaten egg over the top, then with a sharp knife, cut some slits in the top of the pie so it can vent steam.
 Bake in a preheated oven at 425ºF for 35-40 minutes.
 Let cool for about 10 minutes before digging in.
 Enjoy!

 Notes